 Double-tap them again to minimise the meters and return to the previous view.

 When input channels clip, they flash red in the Overview page.
-Displaying the Overview page on an external touch screen allows the operator to quickly identify clipping channels and tap them to select, without having to navigate away from the Channel View on the Main Screen.
+Displaying the Overview page on an external touch screen allows the operator to quickly identify clipping channels and tap them to Select, without having to navigate away from the Channel View on the Main Screen.
 Another tip:

 Use the Overview screen to select multiple paths for use with Path Linking or Copy.
+Shift + click or touch the first and last strip to select a range of paths.

 Alternatively, use a USB mouse to change the selection and navigate the automation screen at any time.